Royal Mint: Financial difficulties

-In April 2014, the Mint announced plans for developing a visitor centre in Llantrisant where members of the public could go on a guided tour of the facility and learn about the mint's history.
+In April 2014, the Mint announced plans to develop a visitor centre in Llantrisant, where members of the public could go on a guided tour of the facility and learn about the mint's history.
 The development contract, estimated to be worth £7.7 million, was awarded to construction firm ISG and design consultant Mather & Co., who had previously designed the Norwegian Olympic Museum, as well as a handful of visitor attractions for sports clubs including Chelsea F.C., Manchester City F.C., FC Porto, and the Springboks.
 To fund the development, a grant of £2.3 million was provided by the Welsh Government towards the attraction which aimed to attract 200,000 visitors a year to the area.
-By May 2016, two years after its announcement, the attraction, now named Royal Mint Experience, opened to the public at a final cost of £9 million.
+By May 2016, two years after its announcement, the attraction, designed by Rio Architects and now named Royal Mint Experience, opened to the public at a final cost of £9 million.
 The visitor centre includes an interactive museum, a view of the factory floor, an education centre, and a press where visitors can strike their own souvenir 50 pence coin.
 On display at the centre are more than 80,000 artefacts, including Olympic medals, a pattern coin of Edward VIII, a Janvier reducing machine and a selection of trial plates.

-Recent events
+Since 2014

 In the same month, the mint took in 48 tonnes of silver recovered from the shipwreck of the SS Gairsoppa (torpedoed in 1941), which was used to produce limited edition coins.

 In 2015, after nearly 50 years, the mint began producing its own line of bullion bars and coins under its revived Royal Mint Refinery brand.
 Then in 2016, the mint announced plans for Royal Mint Gold (RMG), a digital gold currency that uses blockchain to trade and invest in gold.
-Operated by CME Group, the technology is to be created by technology companies AlphaPoint and BitGo.
+However, this project was cancelled in 2018.

 The Royal Mint, in February 2020, listed its first financial product: the Royal Mint Physical Gold Commodity Exchange-traded fund (ETF): RMAU.
 It is listed on the London Stock Exchange and Deutsche Börse.
 RMAU is the first gold ETF backed 100% by the London Bullion Market Association responsible sourcing programme.
 Investors can also convert RMAU into coins and gold bars.
 The Royal Mint partnered with white label ETF firm HANetf.

+Jewellery line

+The Mint, seeking to diversify, launched a line of sustainable luxury hand-made jewellery, 886 by The Royal Mint, in 2022, selling online and from a shop in London's Burlington Arcade.
+The collection uses gold recovered from electronic waste and other recycled sources.
+In 2024 the it was expecting to become profitable the following year.